soumyarooproy/prog_prob_solving/problems/linked_lists.md

 ```

 #### Delete a node after a target node
+This operation removes a node after the target node leaving the resulting list to have one fewer node than the original list.
 ```python
 void delete_after(node_type target):
  1  if (target != NULL and target.next != NULL):